thoth-station/core/docs/adr/0006-thoth-github-action.md

 ## Context and Problem Statement

-The Thoth GitHub Action is originally supposed to be implemented to advise on the dependencies present in the [Packit repository](https://github.com/packit/packit), but should be extendable to other repositories as well with different requirement formats (`pip`, `pipenv`...).
+The Thoth GitHub Action was originally supposed to be implemented to advise on the dependencies present in the [Packit repository](https://github.com/packit/packit), but should be extendable to other repositories as well with different requirement formats (`pip`, `pipenv`...).

 The primary goal of this Action would be to advise on the **security** aspects of dependencies of a project by providing a mean to: